PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 You can enable an additional "Button Modified" event by setting `enable_events=True` in the Button call.
 These events are triggered when something 'writes' to a button, ***usually*** it's because the button is listed as a "target" in another button.

 The button value from a Read call will be one of 2 values:
 1. The Button's text     - Default
 2. The Button's key      - If a key is specified

-If a button has a key set when it was created, then that key will be returned.
+If a button has a key set when it was created, then that key will be returned, regardless of what text is shown on the button.
 If no key is set, then the button text is returned.
-If no button was clicked, but the window returned anyway, the event value is None.
+If no button was clicked, but the window returned anyway, the event value is the key that caused the event to be generated.
+For example, if `enable_events` is set on an `Input` Element and someone types a character into that `Input` box, then the event will be the key of the input box.

 ### **None is returned when the user clicks the X to close a window.**